uzadude/blog/_diy/grill.md

   - image_path: /assets/imgs/grill6.jpg
 ---

-My first welding project - from plans to final product:
+My first welding project:

-{% include gallery id="gallery1" %}
+{% include gallery id="gallery1" caption="From plans to final product" %}

 After a few years I did not get to work on a pet project because of work/kids/life/whatever, it tickled in my hands to learn something new.
 I convinced one of my friends and we took a welding course.